AndrewYang2024/AndrewYang2024.github.io/_posts/2020-08-16-Whatever-It-Takes.md

 ---
 layout: post
-excerpt: ' “The taxi dropped her off at the entrance of the Marriner S. Eccles building—a towering, rectilinear behemoth of Georgia marble.
-While neither elegant nor quite ugly, it did cut a striking figure against the clear spring sky as it exuded a neoclassical boredom as unimaginative as the four floors of functionaries who filled it.
-In a city teeming with ornate symbols of power, perhaps it was only natural that the real thing would be found in an otherwise unremarkable structure.” '
+excerpt: ' “The taxi dropped him off at the entrance of the Marriner S. Eccles building—a towering, rectilinear behemoth of Georgia marble.
+Neither quite elegant nor quite ugly, it cut a striking figure against the clear spring sky.
+In a city teeming with ornate symbols of power, it was maybe only natural that the real thing would be found in an otherwise unadorned structure.
+To its critics, the building exuded a neoclassical boredom as unimaginative as the four floors of functionaries who staffed it.” '

 title:  Whatever It Takes
 date:   2020-08-16 00:00:00